RT-TL/udacity-cloud-developer-serverless/README.md

 # Capstone Project Video Platform
-This project is the Udacity Serverless Capstone.
-It showcases a serverless deployed app that enables users to signup, in order to upload videos along with meta data.
+This project is the Udacity Serverless Capstone Project.
+It showcases a serverless deployed app with Lambda functions that enables users to signup, in order to upload videos along with meta data.
 They can create, read, update and delete their own vidoes as well as sharing them publicly.
 A publicly shared video will be accessible to everybody given the link.

 # Features
-The app allows the user to:
 * create new videos and upload files
 * edit uploaded videos
 * publish and unpublish videos
 * view published videos of other users
+* log api events in log groups
+* serverside request validation through reqvalidator-plugin

 ## Client